-iA Financial Group offers a broad, diverse range of investment funds.
-As at December 31, 2021, the Company offered more than 200 funds to its clients, and more than half of the assets in these funds were managed by internal investment teams.
+iA Financial Group offers a broad and diverse range of investment funds.
+As at December 31, 2022, the Company offered its clients more than 250 funds, with approximately half of the assets in these funds being managed by internal investment teams.